Study of Avelumab-M3814 Combinations

 Exclusion Criteria:

-• Participants who have received prior chemotherapy, hormonal anticancer therapy with the exception of luteinizing hormone-releasing hormone analogs, biologic therapy, or any other anticancer therapy within 28 days of the first dose of study treatments (6 weeks for nitrosoureas or mitomycin C)
+• Participants who had received prior chemotherapy, hormonal anticancer therapy with the exception of luteinizing hormone-releasing hormone analogs, biologic therapy, or any other anticancer therapy within 28 days of the first dose of study treatments (6 weeks for nitrosoureas or mitomycin C)

-• Participants who have undergone major surgery for any reason, except diagnostic biopsy, within 4 weeks of the study intervention and/or has not fully recovered from the surgery within 4 weeks of the study intervention
+• Participants who had undergone major surgery for any reason, except diagnostic biopsy, within 4 weeks of the study intervention and/or has not fully recovered from the surgery within 4 weeks of the study intervention

 • Participants with evidence of active or history of autoimmune disease that might deteriorate when receiving an immune-stimulatory agent